300 Negligent Discharges Study: The Shocking Results

-So if you see someone who is mishandling their weapon or not following gun safety procedures, you need to let them know how dangerous their actions could potentially be, because it's not just about their safety.
+So if you see someone who is mishandling their weapon or not following gun safety procedures, you need to let them know how dangerous their actions could be because it's not just about their safety.
 It is about yours, as well.

 STATISTICS DON'T CARE WHERE YOU ARE

 So let's take a look at just where these incidents are taking place.
 We received and reviewed incidents from all 50 states and found that some states did have significantly higher numbers of negligent discharges per capita.
-The gun grabbers would of course want us to believe that weaker gun control laws = more accidents.
-Our study found ZERO correlation between gun laws and accidental discharges.
+The gun grabbers would, of course, want us to believe that weaker gun control laws = more accidents.
+That certainly doesn't seem universally true.

 The Brady Score is the most common reference tool used by Gun Grabbers to identify states with “weak” gun laws.
-Their top 10 states for dangerous gun related incidents are Arizona, Wyoming, Alaska, Louisiana, Montana, Arkansas, Virginia, Kentucky, Florida, and Nevada.
-So you would think that if weak gun laws were the greatest factor in these incidents a map of negligent discharges would show the same information, but that is not the case.
+Their top 10 states for dangerous gun-related incidents are Arizona, Wyoming, Alaska, Louisiana, Montana, Arkansas, Virginia, Kentucky, Florida, and Nevada.
+So you would think that if weak gun laws were the most significant factor in these incidents, a map of negligent discharges would show the same information, but that is not the case.

-Now, the per capita negligent discharge rate is still high in some Brady Score states like Montana and Kentucky, but some of the states that the Brady Campaign identifies through their channels have very low numbers on this chart.
-Alaska is #3 for “weakest” gun laws and we didn't identify any incidents in Alaska at all while Virginia and Arkansas are ranked 7th and 6th in gun danger on the Brady Campaign’s scale, but here we see that they are well within the bottom half of states with number of incidents.
+The per capita negligent discharge rate is still high in some Brady Score states like Montana and Kentucky.
+Still, some of the states that the Brady Campaign identifies through their channels have incredibly low numbers on this chart.
+Alaska is #3 for “weakest” gun laws, and we didn't identify any incidents in Alaska at all.

-Well it seems that the numbers prove that once again these kinds of things can happen anywhere, but sadly from what we have found most of them happen at home.
+Well, it seems that the numbers prove that once again, these kinds of things can happen anywhere.
+However, sadly from what we have found, most of them occur at home.